 I have yet to meet a woman who was on the birth control pill and had never experienced a yeast infection.
 There is nothing appetizing about cottage cheese discharge and an itchy, inflamed vagina.
 We take the pill, which contributes to this, then take an antibiotic to get rid of it, which further contributes to the microflora imbalance.
 It’s a lose-lose.

 Candida and yeast are commonly found in the digestive tract, where a healthy balance is imperative to digestive health and immune health.
-Common lifestyle choices like the birth control pill, antibiotics, processed and refined grains and sugar, oodles of stress, and acidic or negative thoughts can all lead to a yeast overgrowth.
+Common lifestyle choices like the birth control pill, antibiotics, processed and refined grains and sugar, and oodles of stress can all lead to a yeast overgrowth.
 Toxins from yeast overgrowth then lead to a kit and caboodle of other problems, commonly starting with some vaginal or anal yeast infections.
 We can then move onto other things like migraines, infertility, fibromyalgia, endometriosis, psoriasis, PMS, depression and digestive disorders.

 But we can treat all those as symptoms, right?
 And keep taking the pill while being flummoxed about why they keep coming back.
 Basically, yeast overgrowth has been closely linked to estrogen dominance in a woman’s body caused by the pill and the risk increases with length of usage.